Sunmuel/1-digital-clock/README.md

-A simple digital clock with nice looking fonts
+A simple digital clock with nice looking fonts!